US, Pakistan clash again over Afghan threats | ExBulletin

 Without a partner country bordering Afghanistan, the United States must fly surveillance drones over long distances, limiting the time they can be used to monitor targets.
 The United States has also lost most of its network of informants and intelligence partners in the now ousted Afghan government, making it essential to find common ground with other governments that have more resources in them. the country.

-Pakistani Foreign Minister Shah Mahmood Qureshi noted this week that Islamabad had cooperated with US requests to facilitate peace talks before the Taliban takeover and that it had accepted US military demands throughout the war. .
+Pakistani Foreign Minister Shah Mahmood Qureshi noted last week that Islamabad had cooperated with US requests to facilitate peace talks prior to the Taliban takeover and that it had accepted US military demands throughout the war.

 We have often been criticized for not doing enough, Qureshi told The Associated Press on Wednesday.
 But we weren’t appreciated enough for doing what was done.